-If you’re thinking about trading in or selling your car, but you enlisted the help of a cosigner, you may be wondering how that works.
-Let’s clear things up with cosigners and how they operate when it comes to auto loans.
+If you’re thinking about trading in or selling your car, but you enlisted the help of a cosigner when you originally took out your loan, you may be wondering how it works.
+Let’s clear things up with cosigners and how they operate when it comes to the end of an auto loan.

 When you ask someone to cosign on an auto loan with you, it’s usually because your credit isn’t in the best shape, or you may be a new borrower.
 Cosigners are common for first-time car buyers or those who simply have a lower credit score.
 Many borrowers intend to improve their credit score with the help of the cosigned auto loan, so they can get into one by themselves in the future.

-Many lenders can be hesitant to approve a borrower with less than perfect credit.
-Where a cosigner helps is lending you their good credit score and agreeing to pay for the vehicle if you can’t, which can allow you to get approved.
+Many lenders can be hesitant to approve a borrower with less-than-perfect credit.
+A cosigner helps is by lending you their good credit score and agreeing to pay for the vehicle if you can’t, which can allow you to get approved.
 However, if you default on the auto loan and don’t pay for it, both you and the cosigner are on the hook for the remaining loan balance.